 2 to 4 senior faculty members including one from a different department

+UofT representatives normally hold a senior rank (Associate Professor or Professor) at Temerty Faculty of Medicine.
+Members from another faculty are eligible to participate as committee members if their expertise is required by the committee.

+Trainees (e.g., students or fellows) can participate, but do not count towards the minimum of the 4 members.

 Where possible, racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.

 Each member of the committee should be assigned one role only.
 Donors cannot serve as members of the committee.